All Episodes

 And she's got this tens of millions of dollars of TV ads portraying her as if she's right of center, as if she's a conservative Democrat, which is an oxymoron.

-She's really, really we promise she's like a Schumer liberal.
+She's like a Schumer liberal.

-We promised, but you know, we can't tell anybody that because it seems that they can't be honest in who they are and ever win an election.
+We promised, but, you know, we can't tell anybody that because it seems that they can't be honest in who they are and ever win an election.

 That's pretty sad.